Korozin/MC-WiiU_NNID_Changer_Gen/README.md

 # MC-WiiU_NNID_Changer_Gen
+Run the .py file and when it says NNID: type the desired name.

-simply run the .py file and put in the name where it asks for input. to run: "python NNID-Gen.py"
+After you type the NNID you'd like put in your IP when it asks for it

-once ran it will return
+Example of usage

+python NNID-Change.py

-NNID:
+NNID: Name Test

-Simple type your desired name like so

-NNID:Korozin

-and it will give you the code.
+Wii U IP: 192.168.1.97

+Success!